 We Were Docked Overnight in Budapest

-We were able to see the next guests coming on because we actually spent two days in Budapest at the end of the cruise and our flight wasn’t until quite late the second day.
+We could see the next guests coming on because we spent two days in Budapest at the end of the cruise and our flight wasn’t until quite late the second day.

 We Had a Half Day Tour in Vienna